solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 }
 ```

-The `Start` function will be called once by Gloo, when the auth service is started.
+The `Start` function will be called once by Gloo Edge, when the auth service is started.
 It is intended as a hook to perform
 initialization logic or to start auxiliary processes that span the whole lifecycle of the service.

-All the functions we have just described (`NewConfigInstance`, `GetAuthService`, and `Start`) will be invoked when Gloo
+All the functions we have just described (`NewConfigInstance`, `GetAuthService`, and `Start`) will be invoked when Gloo Edge
 detects a new auth configuration on your Virtual Services.
 The `Authorize` function, on the other hand, will be invoked
-each time a request hits Gloo and matches the virtual host on which the your plugin is defined.
+each time a request hits Gloo Edge and matches the virtual host on which the your plugin is defined.
 The `AuthorizationResponse` that it returns will determine whether the request will be allowed or denied.
 We provide minimal responses of both types via the `AuthorizedResponse()` and `UnauthorizedResponse()`
 functions in [the same package](https://github.com/solo-io/ext-auth-plugins/blob/master/api/interface.go#L114-L134).